ludw1gj/minesweeper-redux/README.md

 }

 /** A mine cell. */
-interface MineCell extends ICell {
+interface MineCell extends AbstractCell {
   /** Is mine is always true. */ readonly isMine: true;
   /** The amount of adjacent mines surrounding the cell. */